DeltaIMT/Delta/README.md

 #### What's inside
 There are 2 kinds of directories in the repository :
 - /framework/ contains the framework itself
-- /xxxx_server/  and /xxxx_client/ contains the server and client side of the instanced framework application named xxxx.
+- /xxxx_server/  and /xxxx_client/ contain the server and client sides of the instanced framework application named xxxx.

 Both a server and a client need to run in order for a game to be started.
 The framework itself can't be launched.
 It needs to be instanciated.
-Several examples are present :
+Several examples have been implemented :
 - Stgy    : a strategy game
-- Chps    : a cooperative pirate ship game
+- Chps    : a cooperative pirate-ship game
-- Paint   : a multiuser paint
+- Paint   : a multi-user paint
-- Splatoon: a shooter game inspired by Splatoon.
+- Splatoon : a shooter game inspired by Splatoon.

 #### How to run the framework